British diaspora in Africa: Culture

-White Africans, including the British diaspora, generally enjoy an outdoor lifestyle and sports.
-The braai is a popular way to gather with friends and family.
-Other popular pastimes include: visiting game reserves, hiking, camping and recreational angling.
+White Africans generally enjoy the outdoors lifestyle and sports.
+The braai is a popular way to get together with friends and family.
+Other popular pastimes include: visiting game reserves, hiking, camping and recreational fishing.
 There is a particular appreciation of country life and farming.
 Farmers themselves generally prefer holiday houses at the coast.
 In other ways, the culture of the British diaspora derives from their British ancestry.
 Afternoon tea – in fact, tea at any time of day – is still widespread as are hobbies such as gardening and reading.
-Families who live in the country are usually familiar with horseriding and shooting.
+Families who live in rural areas are usually familiar with horseriding and shooting.
 White South African culture was encapsulated in the 1970s Chevrolet radio jingle "Braaivleis, rugby, sunny skies and Chevrolet" based on the United States slogan "Baseball, hot dogs, apple pie and Chevrolet".
-Although nationwide television in South Africa was only introduced in 1976, many older South Africans of British descent had little exposure to British television and humour as a result of an Equity union ban on British television programme sales to South Africa during apartheid.
+Although nationwide television in South Africa was only introduced as lately as 1976, many older South Africans of British descent had little exposure to British television and humour as a result of an Equity union ban on British television programme sales to South Africa during apartheid.